Norton le Moors: Education

 Location in the north of Stoke-on-Trent Excel Academy has a catchment from the neighbourhoods of Norton-le-Moors, Sneyd Green, Milton, Baddeley Green and Ball Green.
 Established in 1963 to accommodate 450 pupils the school has enlarged and established over the years and now accommodates over 1200 pupils aged 11–16.

 Transport

 Norton le Moors is accessible through a range of lanes such as Norton Lane, Endon Road and Knypersley Road.
 The main road that runs parallel to the village is Leek New Road (A53) which leads to Newcastle-under-Lyme and Leek.

 Sport

-The local Football League team is Port Vale F.C. but a minority support their arch rivals Stoke City who got promoted to the Premier League in 2008 and have remained in the top division for the last few years.
+The local Football League team is Port Vale F.C. but a minority support their arch rivals Stoke City who got promoted to the Premier League in 2008 and remained in the top division until 2018 when they were relegated to the Championship again.
 The area is represented in non-league football by Norton United F.C., although the club's ground is in fact located in the neighbouring suburb of Smallthorne.